Problem Formulation#

 A key idea is that problem formulation involves values, whether you notice them or not.
 This will come up in more or less mundane settings, from data analysis (what counts as “extreme values”, what does “clean data” mean, what is in/out of the dataset), to visualization (do you encode as an explicit step a way to make the visualization accessible?).

-Sometimes not recognizing that these values are shaping your design decisions can lead to very different problem formulations, but also unintended consequences and harm for people whose values were not represented in your problem formulation, as we saw.
+Sometimes not recognizing that these values are shaping your design decisions can lead to unintended consequences and harm for people whose values were not represented in your problem formulation.
 Sometimes a value isn’t so much missing altogether as deprioritized heavily in favor of something else, often unintentionally.

 For example, there is a big difference in your experience as a woman or POC on social media if you have scalable ways to block or bar unwanted attention, vs. just a manual process of individually blocking each interaction or even person.
 To get around this, people have hacked together blocklists and other workarounds to stem the often unbearable torrent of abuse.
 Do you think that, say, Twitter, doesn’t actually value making sure people are not harmed or abused?
 Or do the engineers perhaps not hold these values in the same way as some of their users?